touying-typ/touying/themes/stargazer.typ

 ///
 /// - `numbered` is whether the heading is numbered.
 The default is `true`.
 ///
-/// - `body` is the title of the section.
+/// - `body` is the body of the section.
 It will be pass by touying automatically.
 #let new-section-slide(
   title: utils.i18n-outline-title,
   level: 1,
   numbered: true,
   ..args,
   body,
-) = outline-slide(title: title, level: level, numbered: numbered, ..args)
+) = outline-slide(title: title, level: level, numbered: numbered, ..args, body)